dokterdok/Continuity-Activation-Tool/README.md

 ## News - 2014.11.16
 A quick update on the evolution of the app.

 * **Continuity Activation Tool 1.1.2**  Released.
 Includes uninstallation reliability improvements.
-It fixes a bug where the uninstaller could in some cases re-activate OS kext signature protection even if unsigned kexts are installed.
 Trim Enabler users should not use the uninstallation feature from prior versions to avoid risks of issues at boot-time.
 * **Continuity Activation Tool 2.0** will include experimental support for 3rd party USB BT4.0 dongles.
 I'm looking for testers: if you are interested, please fill in this [form](http://goo.gl/forms/ojDezibB2q).

 Thanks for your support!